halbarry/halbarry/README.md

  ***hal jordan fictionkin & copinglink***
   >> “great going, flash! with a teammate like you, how can i lose?”

-on pt, if you see me idm u interacting unless stated. beware i can be awkward at first but i'm friendly. i hide/block freely.  no dni (except if u ship thorxloki. ill just block you)
+no dni i hide/block freely
     dc: flashcentric
-   dc/marvel comics, sometimes mcu. i love barry allen & peter quill. just know i have alot of personal headcanons so if you dont like that, i suggest blocking me. also i hate chr1$ pr@tt and his stans
+ -  dc/marvel comics, sometimes mcu. i love barry allen & peter quill. just know i have alot of personal headcanons so if you dont like that, i suggest blocking me. also i hate chr1$ pr@tt and his stans

  <p align="center">